Anne Pedersdotter: First accusation

 In the final years of her husband Absalon Pedersson Beyer's life, Anne Pedersdotter was accused of witchcraft for the first time.
 The allegations claimed that she had murdered her husband's uncle, Bishop Gjeble Pederssøn, in order to pave the way for her husband to become a bishop.
 This accusation took place during a power struggle between the clergy and the bourgeoisie, with Absalon Pedersson Beyer being a prominent representative of the clergy.
 He managed to obtain a letter of acquittal from King Frederick II to clear his wife's name.

 After Beyer's death, Anne Pedersdotter received a letter exempting her from taxes and allowing her to settle anywhere in the country.
 Despite this promising turn of events, the witchcraft accusations had taken a toll on her.
 She became bitter and withdrawn, and rumors persisted despite her acquittal.
 She responded to the gossip and accusations with cursing and quarreling, getting into arguments with neighbors and those around her.
 While her reactions may have indicated her strength and independence, they weakened her position as a widow compared to her former position as a priest's wife.
-Unfortunately, she was always regarded as a witch, and her isolation only intensified as the rumors about her continued to circulate.
+Unfortunately, she was already regarded as a witch, and her isolation only intensified as the rumors about her continued to circulate.